costa-rica/whatSticks08modules/readme.md

 1. WS_ROOT_LOCAL: where the project file is (i.e. parent dir of run.py)
 2. WS_ROOT_DB_LOCAL: location where database will be stored and other utility folders.
 Better not in app project folder.
 This will be what the SQL_URI reads

+Note you can change WS_ROOT and WS_ROOT_DB to the same thing it won't matter if you are just running it on your machine.

 <b><font size=4>Step 4</font></b>
 Make ws08web and ws08api virtual environments